Job Search Masterclass Managing the Job Search Process

 Most people looking for jobs treat negotiation like a card game, using screenshots from Glassdoor as their hand.
 They are told to "know what they are worth," wait for the company to offer first, and then ask for about 15% more because a website suggested it.
 This way of thinking, focusing only on Comparison and Leverage, is old-fashioned.
 It’s like fighting in a battle when you should be working together, treating a big career step like haggling over a used item.

 This approach hurts your professional standing silently.
 When you base your value only on general website data, you make yourself seem like just another item on a list before you even start.
 You are not showing you are a special solution; you are just another expense fighting for a slightly bigger piece of the money pot.
 This causes a major misunderstanding: the manager wants to fix a business issue, but you are talking about general numbers.
-This mismatch causes the fear that the job offer might be taken away—it makes you seem demanding instead of necessary.
+This mismatch causes fear that the job offer might be taken away, making you seem demanding instead of necessary.

 Strategic Compensation Blueprint